isomerpages/nlb-nrm/_readfest/3_programmes.md

 **Festival Programmes**

 Read!
 Fest features talks, workshops and experiences by world-renowned authors and thought leaders from various fields.
-From myths and minimalism to work and womanhood, take your pick from over 60 programmes and immerse yourself in thoughtful ideas prompted by challenging times.
+From myths and minimalism to work and womanhood, take your pick from over 60 programmes and immerse yourself in thoughtful ideas for our time.

 Most programmes will be conducted online.